Non-Toxic Kitchen Essentials

 Why It Matters

 Non-stick cookware coated with PFAS may degrade over time, particularly at high temperatures.
 Replacing these pieces gradually with inert materials is one of the most impactful kitchen upgrades.
+We personally prioritize fully clad stainless steel and avoid all nonstick coatings when cooking.

 Stainless steel remains a foundational choice.
 Look for 304 or 316 grade steel for durability and food safety.